 - Perhaps most importantly: It’s fun!

-It comes as a shock to most people that that online poker is a legitimate multi-million dollar industry where skilled poker players are able to carve out a significant living playing cards.
+It comes as a shock to most people that that online poker is a legitimate multi-million dollar industry where skilled poker players are able to carve out a significant living playing poker.

 Actually making a full-time living from online poker is a serious challenge that’s not for everyone but that doesn’t mean there aren’t countless recreational poker players who manage to score some serious spending money.

-Don’t forget that amateur poker player Chris Moneymaker qualified for the 2003 WSOP Main Event through $40 online satellite and went on to win the entire thing for $2.5 million to gain instant fame and fortune.
+Don’t forget that amateur poker player Chris Moneymaker qualified for the 2003 World Series of Poker Main Event through $40 online satellite and went on to win the entire thing for $2.5 million to gain instant fame and fortune.

 While most players won’t ever reach Moneymaker levels with their poker game there are plenty of part-time poker players who love the convenience of online poker and play for the sheer entertainment value.